Why Turning Video on Makes Better Meetings

 If you're one of the few people that can avoid distractions, carry on.
 But the rest of us can become sidetracked pretty easily and audio only makes this more likely.

 By turning on video, we are creating accountability that helps us focus more on the communication and the people in front of us.
 It helps us stay engaged and therefore effective as we participate.
-This can also have the side effect of shorter meetings because more engages participants means faster decisions.
+This can also have the side effect of shorter meetings because more engaged participants means faster decisions.

 Try video on